telescope0606/highlight-navigation/README.md

 Contributing to Highlight Navigation
 ------------------------------------

 Contributions and pull requests are very welcome.
+Please have a look at my to do's in the js file notes.

 Highlight Navigation Demos
 ---------------------------------------